 Other Bad Acts Evidence

-The general trend in Michigan courts and in the legislature is to make crimes easier to prove, increase evidence, and facilitate the introduction of evidence for the prosecutor.
+The general trend in Michigan courts and the legislature is to make crimes easier for the prosecutor to prove, increase evidence, and facilitate the introduction of evidence for the government.

 Michigan Best Criminal Defense Attorney